UofABioinformaticsHub/Biotech7005/Practicals/NGS_Practicals/1_NGS_Practical1.md

 Each .zip archive contains text files with the information which can easily be parsed into an overall summary.
 We could write a script to extract this information if we had the time.
-However, some members of the Bioinformatics Hub have been writing an `R` package to help with this, which is available from https://github.com/UofABioinformaticsHub/ngsReports.
+However, some members of the Bioinformatics Hub have published an `R` package to help with this, which is available from https://bioconductor.org/packages/release/bioc/html/ngsReports.html & is installed on your VM already.
+It won't be too useful today, but may be useful in the future.

 * TOC
 {:toc}